dmd319/ProgrammingLanguages/README.md

 # ProgrammingLanguages
-An unguided project done through DataCamp that includes data manipulation and plotting with real Stack Overflow data, fairly straight forward
+An unguided project done through DataCamp that includes data manipulation and plotting with real Stack Overflow data, fairly straight forward.
+I need to doublecheck that this still runs.